geisera/ai-sun-tzu/README.md

 ### Need to know

-When creating the embeddings and the index, it can take up to 2-4 minutes for the index to fully initialize.
+When creating the embeddings and the index, it can take up to several minutes for the index to fully initialize.
 There is a settimeout function of 180 seconds in the `utils` that waits for the index to be created.

-If the initialization takes longer, then it will fail the first time you try to create the embeddings.
+If the initialization takes longer, it will fail the first time you try to create the embeddings.
 If this happens, visit [the Pinecone console](https://app.pinecone.io/) to watch and wait for the status of your index being created to finish, then run the function again.

 ### Running a query

-__The pre-configured app data is about the [Lens protocol developer documentation](https://docs.lens.xyz/docs/overview), so it will only understand questions about it unless you replace it with your own data.
+__The pre-configured app data is about the M&S Salaried Employee Handbook, so it will only understand related questions to that document unless you replace it with your own data.
 Here are a couple of questions you might ask it with the default data__

-1. What is the difference between Lens and traditional social platforms
+1. What is M&S?
-2. What is the difference between the Lens SDK and the Lens API
+2. When was M&S founded?
-3. How to query Lens data in bulk?
+3. Are alligators allowed at work?

 > The base of this project was guided by [this Node.js tutorial](https://www.youtube.com/watch?v=CF5buEVrYwo), with some restructuring and ported over to Next.js.
 You can also follow them [here](https://twitter.com/Dev__Digest/status/1656744114409406467) on Twitter!